 This is one of the key components of managing virtual teams successfully.

 Catch our Virtual Success Show Podcast on this topic.

 Also Available on The Virtual Hub YouTube Channel.
 Subscribe Now!

-Make sure you communicate your expectations with your virtual team by presenting them with a written version and by verbally letting them know.
+Make sure you communicate and set expectations with your virtual team by presenting them with a written version and by verbally letting them know.
 Having them repeat your expectations back to you shows their interpretation of what you’ve communicated with them.

-Communication is key.
+Consistent communication is key for working remotely.
 However, while it is simple, it is not necessarily easy!
 This is why so many fail in this area and we identify it as one of the key challenges of managing virtual teams.

 While some people love (and need) constant communication through the day and as things are happening, others hate that and find it too distracting.
 They just want the outcome at the end of the day.

 Which one are you?
 Which one is each person on your team?

 In order to set your virtual team up to win, you need them to repeat back to you their understanding of what you expect: Their understanding of what they are going to be measured against, their understanding of what success looks like, of what is an acceptable job, what is an outstanding, and what’s an outright fail at the job.

 Honing communication skills in virtual teams in this way can be the simple difference between success and failure.

 4. Set Clear Employee Expectations

 Managing virtual teams entails making sure that your expectations of them are realistic for the role that you’ve invited them into your business to fill!

 Are they in the right seat on the bus?
 Does their skillset mean they are capable of working within expectations and serving the business effectively?
 Get clear on that so you don’t try to put a round peg into a square hole.